 HBO Max is still planning to bring all six of Central Perk's finest — that is, Jennifer Aniston, Courteney Cox, Lisa Kudrow, David Schwimmer, Matthew Perry, and Matt LeBlanc -- together again on-screen for the first time since the show ended in 2004.
 While a new production date has not been set, and we certainly don't know when it'll premiere, here's what we do know about the Friends cast reunion special so far.

-The one with the new production schedule.
-HBO Max has not announced a new premiere date at this time, but David Schwimmer said in a July interview with AP Entertainment that "the hope is to shoot it in August."
-However, the actor was quick to add that it will only happen "when it's safe."
-His words echo those of WarnerMedia exec Bob Greenblatt, who revealed in May that he was hopeful that the Friends reunion might be filmed by the end of the summer "if the stars align."
-He told Variety that he does not want the special to turn into another of the increasingly common virtual reunions we've seen because, "There's a value to having a big, raucous live audience to experience these six great friends coming back together and we didn't want to just suddenly do it on a web call."
+The one without a new production schedule.
+TV Guide has learned that there is still no official production schedule in place for the Friends reunion, following its delay due to the coronavirus pandemic.
+David Schwimmer previously said in a July interview with AP Entertainment that "the hope is to shoot it in August."
+However, the actor was quick to add that it will only happen "when it's safe," and that does not look to be the case as of yet.
+WarnerMedia exec Bob Greenblatt previously said in May that he was hopeful that the Friends reunion might be filmed by the end of the summer "if the stars align" and that he did not want the special to be one of the increasingly common virtual reunions we've seen because, "There's a value to having a big, raucous live audience to experience these six great friends coming back together and we didn't want to just suddenly do it on a web call."
 Courteney Cox previously said in a video interview with Jimmy Kimmel that the Friends reunion was originally supposed to film in mid-March.

 The one with the familiar setting.
 Barring any major changes to the format, the Friends reunion special will be filmed at the show's original soundstage, which is Stage 24 on the Warner Bros. lot.
 It's unknown which props may or may not come into use for the special, but we are sure hoping to see Central Perk or Monica's place back in action for the event.